Autostronomy/AutoProf/README.md

     export AUTOPROF='/path/to/AutoProf/'
     alias autoprof='/path/to/AutoProf/autoprof.py'
     ```
-1. Run the test case to see that all is well:
+1. Run the test cases to see that all is well:
     ```bash
     cd /path/to/AutoProf/test/
     autoprof test_config.py
+    autoprof test_forced_config.py Forced.log
     ```

 ### Issues